Hypnobirthing Explained: Does Hypnobirthing Really Work?

 This class is taught in 40 daily 10-minute videos that help a mom understand how she can make birth safer and more rewarding.
 It is for moms that want to be a part of an online community and support system, who are willing to practice and implement the strategies taught.
 Because of the style of teaching, this class will work very well for moms with time and energy constraints.

-When To Start Hypnobirthing Or Healthy Start Challenge
+When To Start Hypnobirthing Or Birth Undone

 ‘What’s the right time to start hypnobirthing’ is a question that many moms-to-be ask.